Muneeb1272/StudentHire/README.md

 **© 2026 StudentHire — University of Layyah | Dept. of CS & IT**

-*Developed with ❤️ by Muneeb Hamza as part of BS IT Semester Project*
+*Developed  by ALi Zain & Muneeb Hamza as part of BS IT Semester Project*

 </div>